jeff-k/bio-seq/README.md

 ## Derived codecs

-Alphebet coding/decoding is derived from the variant names and discriminants of enum types:
+Alphabet coding/decoding is derived from the variant names and discriminants of enum types:

 ```rust
 #[derive(Clone, Copy, Debug, PartialEq, Codec)]